TheorieMPQ/cluster-guide/README.md

 Enter login and password for th-top on the login window.

-Now you are on Jupiter.
+Now you are on Jupyter.
 First, you have to choose how many cores you want to use for your job.

 To see the directory tree: `http://localhost:8090/user/YOURLOGIN/tree?`